groupmm/libsoni/paper/paper.md

 music transcription [@BenetosDDE19_MusicTranscription_SPM] and music score--audio music synchronization [@Mueller15_FMP_SPRINGER].
 The simplest method in libsoni to sonify piano-roll representations is based on straightforward sinusoidal models (potentially enriched by harmonics).
-When the score information is synchronized with a music recording (e.g., using alignment methods provided by the Sync Toolbox [@MuellerOKPD21_SyncToolbox_JOSS]), libsoni enables the creation of a stereo signal with the sonification in one channel and the original recording in the other channel.
+When the score information is synchronized with a music recording (e.g., using alignment methods provided by the Sync Toolbox, @MuellerOKPD21_SyncToolbox_JOSS), libsoni enables the creation of a stereo signal with the sonification in one channel and the original recording in the other channel.
 This setup provides an intuitive way to understand the accuracy for a range of musical analysis and transcription tasks.
 Furthermore, these sonifications may be superimposed with further onset-based stimuli provided by